haberkern-lab/ethoVR/getting-started.md

 Below you will find instructions on how to setup the software side of the virtual reality system.
 For further information on the hardware, please refer to information on the [Display](../display) and [Hardware-interface](../hardware) pages.
 {: .fs-6 .fw-300 }

+Briefly, we used the Unity editor to design virtual worlds, largely in an automated fashion using imported packages from the Janelia Unity Toolkit.
+These virtual worlds included functionality for customized perspective projection matching the display geometry of the respective rig ([see here](#create-the-virtual-screen-for-perspective-correction)) or to force a [fixed frame rate](#force-render-rate), matching the chosen frame rate of the respective rig.
+Several other packages implement a socket connection to read FicTrack ball tracking data and a custom positional update (see also [here](../hardware)), a customizable data logging framework for writing an event-based log to a json file, as well as an interface for communication with a NIDaq board (see also [here](../hardware)).
+Full documentation for these and other packages can be found on [github](https://github.com/JaneliaSciComp/janelia-unity-toolkit).

 ---
 ## Table of contents
 {: .no_toc .text-delta }